quang-do-se/aws-certs/devops/tmp/study.md

   - The solution must Optimize cost.
   - The solution must automatically apply to new instances and new regions.

+- When the requirement is to process data or stream data in NEAR REAL TIME, `Kinesis` must be strongly considered.
+"REAL TIME" usually points to `Kinesis`.

 ----------

 ## Review